krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 It is basically the simplest machine learning algorithm you can imagine.
 For example, you can use regression to find out how the price of a house depends on its size, location, number of rooms, etc.

-There are different types of regression, such as linear regression, logistic regression, nonlinear regression, etc.
+There are different types of regression, such as [linear regression](https://en.wikipedia.org/wiki/Linear_regression), [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), nonlinear regression, etc.
 Each type has its own assumptions and methods of fitting the data.
-In this article, I will focus on simple linear regression, which is the simplest and most common type of regression.
+In this article, I will focus on linear regression, which is the simplest and most common type of regression.

-Simple linear regression assumes that there is a linear relationship between the dependent variable and the independent variable, i.e., the data points can be approximated by a straight line1.
+Simple linear regression assumes that there is a linear relationship between the dependent variable and the independent variable, i.e., the data points can be approximated by a straight line.
 The equation of this line is:

 $$
 y = \beta_o + \beta_1 x + \varepsilon